© 2026 WNIJ and WNIU

 Costs of the event are $50 per individual or $95 per couple.
 Entire tables of 8 are also available for $350.

-For more information, or to get your tickets, please visit https://uwogle.org/a-night-in-hollywood-adult-prom/.
+For more information or tickets, please visit https://uwogle.org/a-night-in-hollywood-adult-prom/.

 KIWANIS CLUB PANCAKE & SAUSAGE DAY IS HERE

 The Freeport Kiwanis Club has started selling tickets for their 72nd Annual Pancake & Sausage Day.
-The event is a cafeteria style service where residents can get a hearty breakfast while support a good cause.
+The event is a cafeteria-style service where residents can get a hearty breakfast while supporting a good cause.

 To get your tickets, visit https://www.zeffy.com/en-US/ticketing/72nd-annual-freeport-kiwanis-pancake-and-sausage-day.